Why are exams proctored?

 Standards of Acceptability

 A proctor must be completely impartial and able to uphold DePaul University's Academic Integrity Policy.
 The proctor must also be able to return the completed exam to CDM in a timely manner.
-We expect proctors to fax a copy of the exam to our toll-free fax number within a short time after completion.
-We will not accept proctors who are unable to return exams via fax.
+We expect proctors to scan and email a copy of the exam to

 Acceptable Proctors Include: